tweag/nickel/README.md

 ## Use cases

-Nickel should fit any situation when you need to generate a complex configuration, be it for a software, a machine, a whole infrastructure, or a build system.
+Nickel should fit any situation where you need to generate a complex configuration, be it for a software, a machine, a whole infrastructure, or a build system.